entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > Zhu (1996), Character 51; Jia *et al.* (2010), Character 1; Pan *et al.* (2018), Character 51; Wang and Zhu (2018), Character 7; Liu *et al*.
 (2023), Character 7; Plax and Lukševičs (2023), Character 7; Luo *et al*.
 (2025), Character 7.

 > - This character is scored contingently on the state of the previous Character.

-> -  Premedian plate has width greater than length was identified as "short and broad".
+> - The premedian plate with its width greater than its length is identified as "short and broad".

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is 0.